jaanga/terrain-r2/cookbook/readme.md

 ### Reducing File Size
-The size of the topo30 file is 1.7 gigabytes.
+The size of the SRTM30 Plus topo30 file is 1.7 gigabytes.

 Much work on the file is to be carried out using node.js.

-Default Node has a file size limitation of 1 gigabyte.
+Default Node has a file size read/write limitation of 1 gigabyte.

 The available options are to recompile Node with a higher file size limit or to split the file into smaller pieces.

-Given our level of competence, we choose the latter.
+Given our level of competence, we choose the latter option.

 Google provided a list of Windows utilities to split files into smaller chunks.